Eco Tourism at Thala Beach Nature Reserve

 Thala Beach Nature Reserve contains some unique habitats ranging from rainforest, open woodlands, mangrove forest, grasslands, regrowth areas, a rich coastal marine environment and the coconut plantation, all surrounded in world heritage forest.

 The lodge itself is situated amongst a natural stand of Eucalyptus forest/dry woodland forest.
 The dominant species through this forest are the Eucalyptus platyphylla (commonly called Poplar Gums).
 Thala is locally famous for its fine display of these beautiful eucalypts.
-Sugar Gliders and Striped possums are frequently seen feeding as they move through these trees and roust in the tree hollows during the day.
+If you’re lucky you may spot Sugar Gliders and Striped Possums as they move through these trees feeding then roost in the tree hollows during the day.

-Dry rainforest or vine thicket forest, as it’s sometimes described, verges the mangroves and sand dune systems.
-Rich in ground ferns tall canopy trees and vines this type of forest is rare on the coast these days.
-It contains many mixed species of plant life, some of which are very rare and endangered.
+Dry rainforest or vine thicket forest, as it’s sometimes described, is adjacent to the mangroves and sand dune systems.
+Rich in ground ferns, tall canopy trees and vines, this type of forest is rare on the coast these days.
+This forest contains many mixed species of plant life, some of which are very rare and endangered.
 This is an area you may come across bird life not often seen in other parts of the property.
 Orange footed scrub fowl nest here in large mounds of composting vegetation and have done so for many generations.
 A path makes its way gently through this forest continuing on to other habitats as it continues its circuit.

-Grassland and regrowth areas are areas sugar once thrived , now pioneer trees and a mix of grasses dominate making it perfect habitat for grazing wallabies.
+Grassland and regrowth forest are areas sugar cane once thrived , now pioneer trees and a mix of grasses dominate making it a perfect habitat for grazing wallabies.

 Thala’s native forest contains some interesting species that are unique to tropical north Queensland.
 Check out the Gallery page for an extensive gallery of wildlife and plant photos.

-Thala Beach Nature Reserve is located amongst an abundance of wildlife.
+Thala Beach Nature Reserve is home to an abundance of wildlife.
 During your experience you may be lucky enough to spot some of these unique animals in their natural existence.

-Sparse or rare in Australia the Striped Possum can be spotted at Thala Beach Nature Reserve if you are lucky – recognisable by the black and white striping running the length of its body.
-There are four species of striped possum, three found in New Guinea and one in Australia.
-Sleeping during the day in a leaf lined nest in a tree hole – it emerges during the night to leap through the forest canopy and feed on wood boring insect larvae.
+Sparse or rare in Australia, the Striped Possum can be spotted at Thala Beach Nature Reserve if you are lucky – recognisable by the black and white striping running the length of its body.
+There are four species of striped possum, three found in Papua New Guinea and one in Australia.
+Sleeping during the day in a leaf lined nest in a tree hole – it emerges during the night to leap through the forest canopy and feed on wood-boring insect larvae.
 Very little is known about the reproductive biology of this elusive marsupial.